postmanlabs/labs-docs/v6/postman/launching_postman/postman_account.md

    *   Communication with Postman servers only happens through HTTPS and Secure WebSockets.
    *   Environment and global variables are encrypted so that only you can view them.
-   *   You can turn off sync any time and still use Postman.

 ### Forgot your username or password?